ZetCode

 }

-We build the POST request.
-With BodyPublishers.ofString we create a new BodyPublisher.
+We create the POST request.
+With BodyPublishers.ofString, we generate a new BodyPublisher.
 It converts high-level Java objects into a flow of byte buffers suitable for sending as a request body.

 HttpResponse<String> response = client.send(request,